 Belle Mort.
 A collaborative book of photographys by Maureen O’Leary and Terri Phillips.
 Paper Chase Press, Los Angeles.

 Look/Listen, Volume 1, Susanna Kohn (editor), Look/Listen Press (cover)

-Ten Years of Photography, retrospective on the Midwest Center for Photography, curator Linda K. Robinson
+Ten Years of Photography, retrospective book on ten years of exhibitions at the Midwest Center for Photography, curator Linda K. Robinson

 Art Shape Mammoth, curated by Margaret Coleman

 Material Witness, Dalton Gallery of St. Agnes College, curators Judy Parady and Katherine Smith

 Early Morning, After Dark, MPLS Photo Center, curator Peter How

 Brooklyn Arts Council, Brooklyn Arts Fund Grant (to Wayfarers with George Ferrandi and Christy Gast), 2017